Categories: guides | development finance guides

 Development exit finance is essentially a type of bridging loan used by property developers when they find themselves in difficult circumstances with a project.

-By far the most common situations are either where the developer needs more funds, or time, in order to see the project to completion.
-This will be either by completing unfinished work, or by securing the sale of a property when it is taking longer than expected to do so.
+By far the most common situations are either where the developer needs more funds, or more time, in order to see a project through to completion.

 Development exit finance is by no means a ‘Plan A’, and should only be used if, as the property developer, you find yourself in a situation where you need it.